This is the most definitive guide on Amazon affiliate niche sites & Amazon Affiliate Marketing you’ll find online.

 Contact Form 7: To add a contact page on your website.

-EasyAzon Pro: It’s a must-have plugin to automatically add Amazon affiliate links and to localizing your links to not lose commission when people purchase through your link outside of US.
+EasyAzon Pro: It’s a must-have plugin to automatically add Amazon affiliate links and to localizing your links to not lose commission when people purchase through your link outside of the US.